digitallyinduced/ihp/Guide/recipes.markdown

 ## Using IHP with Visual Studio Code / VSCode

-When using VSCode, you need to install a plugin which loads the `.envrc` in your project.
+When using VSCode you need to install a plugin which loads the `.envrc` in your project.
 Otherwise the wrong GHC will be picked up.
 Take a look at [vscode-direnv](https://github.com/rubymaniac/vscode-direnv).